-You can apply for a decree nisi if your husband or wife doesn’t defend your divorce petition.
+You can apply for a decree nisi if your husband or wife does not defend your divorce petition.

-A decree nisi is a document that says that the court doesn’t see any reason why you can’t divorce.
+A decree nisi is a document that says that the court does not see any reason why you cannot divorce.

-If your husband or wife doesn’t agree to the divorce, you can still apply for a decree nisi.
-However, you’ll have to go to a hearing at the court to discuss the case, where a judge will decide whether to grant you a decree nisi.
+If your husband or wife does not agree to the divorce, you can still apply for a decree nisi.
+However, you’ll have to go to a court hearing to discuss the case, where a judge will decide whether to grant you a decree nisi.

 You must also fill in a statement confirming that what you said in your divorce petition is true.

-There are 5 statement forms - use the one that covers the grounds you’ve given for your divorce:
+There are 5 statement forms - use the one that covers the reason you’ve given for your divorce:

 - adultery statement